-In the development of your app, you’ll need to provide the Braze Android SDK with your Firebase Sender ID.
+In developing your app, you’ll need to provide the Braze Android SDK with your Firebase sender ID.
 Additionally, you’ll need to provide an API Key for server applications to the Braze dashboard.
-Braze will use this API key when we attempt to send messages to your devices.
-You will need to ensure that FCM service is enabled in Google Developer’s console as well.
-Note: A common mistake in this step is using an API key for Android applications.
-This is a different, incompatible API key for the type of access Braze needs.
+Braze will use this API key to send messages to your devices.
+You will also need to ensure that FCM service is enabled in Google Developer’s console.

-In typical integrations, the Braze Android SDK will handle the process of registering devices for FCM capability.
+In typical integrations, the Braze Android SDK will handle registering devices for FCM capability.
 This will usually happen immediately upon opening the app for the first time.
-After registration, Braze will be provided with a FCM Registration ID, which is used to send messages to that device specifically.
-We will store the Registration ID for that user and that user will become “Push Registered” if they previously did not have a push token for any of your apps.
+After registration, Braze will be provided with an FCM Registration ID, which is used to send messages to that device specifically.
+We will store the Registration ID for that user, and that user will become “push registered” if they previously did not have a push token for any of your apps.

 When a push campaign is launched, Braze will make requests to FCM to deliver your message.
-Braze will use the API key copied in the dashboard to authenticate and verify that we are allowed to send push notifications to the push tokens provided.
+Braze will use the API key copied in the dashboard to authenticate and verify that we can send push notifications to the push tokens provided.

 If FCM informs us that any of the push tokens we were attempting to send a message to are invalid, we remove those tokens from the user profiles they were associated with.
-If that user has no other push tokens, they will no longer show up as “Push Registered” under the Segments page.
+If users have no other push tokens, they will no longer show up as “Push Registered” under the Segments page.

-Braze provides a log of Push Notification Errors within the “Message Activity Log”.
+Braze provides push notification errors within the message activity log.
 This error log provides a variety of warnings which can be very helpful for identifying why your campaigns aren’t working as expected.
 Clicking on an error message will redirect you to relevant documentation to help you troubleshoot a particular incident.

 Ensure that your app is correctly configured to allow push notifications.
 Common failure points to check include: